-It doesn’t really matter how many cheap landscaping ideas are introduced if there’s not a budget to help visualize a finished project.
-By setting a budget you will also ensure that the costs don’t blow out by the time your done with the redesign.
+It doesn’t matter how many cheap landscaping ideas are introduced if there’s not a budget to help visualize a finished project.
+By setting a budget you will also ensure that the costs don’t blow out by the time you are done with the design.

 The wrong landscaping

 Other things that can drive up the cost of a garden redesign include selecting the wrong plants and trees.
 Non-native plants and trees typically won’t grow as easily and often necessitating more care.

 It’s also important to ensure that the plants you select will not cause other structural issues.
 For instance; planting a large tree species in a small backyard garden can cause major issues, due to these trees having complex root structures and occasionally may even have buttress roots that can disrupt topsoil.
 These can have widespread effects including (but not limited to) harming other plants in your garden, limiting your landscapes space and damaging your plumbing.